Return to Home Page

 Controlled Human Health Laboratory and Vegetation Experiments

 It has become apparent that controlled human health laboratory simulations of air-pollution risk-assessment need to employ O3 concentration profiles that more accurately mimic those encountered during summer daylight ambient air pollution episodes (Adams and Ollison, 1997; Lefohn and Foley, 1993; Rombout et al., 1986; Lefohn et al., 2010).
 For many years, vegetation and some human health researchers have designed triangular-type exposure regimes.
-An important question was raised in the human health scientific community as to the use of the triangular exposure regime versus constant concentration exposure regimes.
-Our own analysis found that only 1.51% of all sequences could be classified as representing a "square wave" or a constant concentration regime.
-Clearly, the "square-wave" patterns occur so infrequently under ambient conditions that it may not be relevant to use these artificial exposure regimes in assessing response considering the timing of response following exposure to O3 (Hazucha and Lefohn, 2007; Lefohn et al., 2010).
+An important question was raised in the human health scientific community as to the scientific relevance of applying triangular exposure versus constant concentration exposure regimes in research experiments.
+Our own analysis of actual ozone hourly average concentrations found that only 1.51% of all sequences could be classified as representing a "square wave" or a constant concentration regime.
+The "square-wave" patterns of exposure occur so infrequently under ambient conditions that it may not be relevant to use these artificial exposure regimes in assessing response considering the timing of response following exposure to variable O3 concentrations (Hazucha and Lefohn, 2007; Lefohn et al., 2010).

 The form of an average diurnal pattern may provide information on sources, transport, and chemical formation and destruction effects at various sites.
 Non-transport conditions will produce early afternoon peaks.
 However, long-range transport processes will influence the actual timing of a peak from afternoon to evening or early morning hours.
 A flat diurnal pattern is usually interpreted as indicating a lack of efficient scavenging of O3 or a lack of photochemical precursors, whereas a varying diurnal pattern is taken to indicate the opposite.